-Dr. Stong proudly performs the deep plane facelift through mini facelift incisions.
+Atlanta facelift surgeon, Dr. Benjamin Stong, proudly performs the deep plane facelift through mini facelift incisions.
 While conventional facelift methods involve dissection above the SMAS, the deep plane technique works in the deeper layers of the face and can effectively lift the midface region with improved longevity and durability.

 - What is the SMAS?

 - The SMAS, or Subcutaneous Musculo-Aponeurotic System, is essentially the supporting framework of the face.
 As we age, the gravitational forces on the soft tissues result in drooping and sagging of the cheeks and neck.
 Consequently, the face loses its youthful vigor and the jaw line and neckline sag and the nasolabial folds and marionette lines deepen.
 The most natural-looking and longest lasting facelifts are performed with techniques that lift and reposition the entire SMAS layer.

 - What is a deep plane facelift or composite rhytidectomy?

 - The deep plane facelift, also known as a composite rhytidectomy, is known for its longevity, durability and ability to lift the midface.
 Dr. Stong considers this technique as a far superior method to traditional facelift methods.
 The deep plane facelift elevates and lifts the entire SMAS from the upper cheeks, nose and mouth and not just the lower jawline and neck.
 This significant difference from conventional methods is what produces more natural-looking results.
 The deeper lift allows the skin to remain intact with the underlying connective tissues and muscular structure, resulting in a more natural, youthful appearance.